esyede/rakit/packages/docs/data/debugging.md

 ## Basic Knowledge

-Rakit comes with a debugger. **Since the security fix, debugger is disabled by default** (`application/config/debugger.php` `activate => false`).
-Enable it only for local development.
+Rakit comes with a debugger.
+It is switched on and off by the `activate` option in `application/config/debugger.php`, which is `true` in the default config file. **Set it to `false` on production servers**, enable it only for local development.

 Previously it auto-enabled for `127.0.0.1/::1`; that auto-allow was removed to avoid information leakage in production.
-In production, errors show only the generic `500` page (`application/views/error/500.php`) and are written to the configured [log channel](#logging) (`storage/logs/` by default) or emailed — never a stack trace with source paths.
+In production (`activate => false`), errors show only the generic `500` page (`application/views/error/500.blade.php`) and are written to the configured [log channel](#logging) (`storage/logs/` by default) or emailed — never a stack trace with source paths.

-The 500 error page displayed comes from the file `application/views/error/500.php`.
+The 500 error page displayed comes from the file `application/views/error/500.blade.php`.
 You can change its appearance if it doesn't suit you.

 <a id="debug-bar"></a>